CBS Hit Drama ‘BULL’ Returns For Second Season – Looks To Show Dr Bull’s Vulnerability

 — Bull (@BullCBS) September 27, 2017

-Season two episode one, “School for Scandal” aired Tuesday night, and gave fans their first look at the new more defined Dr. Bull.
+Season 2 Episode 1, “School for Scandal,” aired Tuesday night, and gave fans their first look at the new more defined Dr. Bull.
 The show keeps it’s mesmerizing draw while giving the viewer a slight look at some of the vulnerabilities that may now come more apparent as the show continues.
 BULL is on Tuesday nights on CBS.

 [Featured Image by Richard Shotwell/AP Images]